siobhan008-stack/Gym/README.md

 ### Images:
 I used the logo from here: https://www.energiefitness.com/ In an effort to try to get some gym images I googled images from the web and used them.
-Other images were pulled from   https://www.clubvitae.com/liffeyvalley/ and https://westwood.ie/ =>Some of the images are copyrighted but I just used it for this project as it matched web.
+Other images were pulled from   https://www.clubvitae.com/liffeyvalley/ and https://westwood.ie/.
+Some of the images are copyrighted but were just used for the purposes of this project.
-Obviously for a live website I would not use these images.
+For a live website no copyright images would be used.

 ## Acknowledgements:
 - I received inspiration for this project from various gym websites.
-- Credit due to my mentor Jonathan Munz for much coding inspiration, review and enhancement ideas for my website.
+- Credit due to my mentor Jonathan Munz for much coding inspiration, review and enhancement ideas for my website!
-- Big thanks to the tutors also for assistance during the project.
-(Unfortunately I missed out on the slack channel #user-centric-frontend.
+- Big thanks also to the tutors also for assistance during the project.
+ - Unfortunately I missed out on the slack channel #user-centric-frontend.
 I was just looking at the github channel so I think I missed out on a lot of general help.
 As a result I think my website is a lot more basic than it could be.
-But if I don't submit now, I'm afraid I might not finish the course.)
+However I feel if I don't submit now, I'm afraid I might not finish the course.

 ## Credits:
 To the various websites I pulled my images from just for the purposes of the project.